MANGEMENT COMMENT LETTER

 Camillus, New York

-Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
 Given these limitations during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.

 Impact of Future Standards of the Governmental Accounting Standards Board (GASB)

 The School District is in the process of assessing the future effects of each of the following:

 - GASB has issued Statement No. 84, “Fiduciary Activities,” effective for the year ending June 30, 2020.
 This statement improves guidance regarding identification of fiduciary activities for accounting and reporting purposes.

 - GASB has issued Statement No. 87, “Leases,” effective for the year ending June 30, 2021.

 - GASB has issued Statement No. 89, “Accounting for Interest Cost Incurred Before the End of a Construction Period,” effective for the year ending June 30, 2021.

 - GASB has issued Statement No. 90, “Majority Equity Interests – an Amendment of GASB Statements No. 14 and No. 61,” effective for the year ending June 30, 2020.